espressif/esp-idf/docs/security/secure-boot.rst

 2. Follow the steps shown above to choose a signing key file, and generate the key file.

 3. Run ``make bootloader``.
-A 256-bit key file will be created, derived from the private key you generated for signing.
-Two sets of flashing steps will be printed - the first set of steps includes an ``espefuse.py burn_key`` command which is used to write the derived key to efuse.
+A 256-bit key file will be created, derived from the private key that is used for signing.
+Two sets of flashing steps will be printed - the first set of steps includes an ``espefuse.py burn_key`` command which is used to write the bootloader key to efuse.
 (Flashing this key is a one-time-only process.)
-The second set of steps can be used to reflash the bootloader with a pre-generated digest (generated during the build process, using the derived key).
+The second set of steps can be used to reflash the bootloader with a pre-calculated digest (generated during the build process).

 4. Resume from `Step 6<Secure Boot Process Overview>` of the one-time process, to flash the bootloader and enable secure boot.
 Watch the console log output closely to ensure there were no errors in the secure boot configuration.